 Sidney R. Yates Advocacy Award for outstanding advocacy on behalf of the performing arts

-Honoring an individual or an organization for a particular advocacy effort or for a sustained advocacy campaign at the national, state or local level that has had a significant impact on the performing arts.
-The award honors the late Congressman Sidney R. Yates whose commitment to the arts was legendary and who continues to serve as an inspiration to all of us.
+The Sidney R. Yates Advocacy Award honors an individual, or an organization, for a particular advocacy effort or for a sustained advocacy campaign at the national, state or local level that has had a significant impact on the performing arts.
+The award honors the late Congressman Sidney R. Yates, whose commitment to the arts was legendary and who continues to serve as an inspiration to all of us.

-Presented to an individual whose outstanding service, creative thinking and leadership have had a significant impact on the profession of presenting or on the Association of Performing Arts Presenters.
-This award honors Fan Taylor who was instrumental in the development of APAP what was first called the Association of College and University Concert Managers, and for her many contributions to the field of presenting.
-Taylor served as the inaugural APAP secretary-treasurer and eventually as the first executive director.
+The Fan Taylor Distinguished Service Award is presented to an individual whose outstanding service, creative thinking and leadership have had a significant impact on the profession of presenting and/or on the Association of Arts Presenters.
+This award honors Fan Taylor for her many contributions to the field of presenting.
+Taylor was instrumental in the development of what was then called the Association of College and University Concert managers.
+She served as Arts Presenters' first secretary-treasurer and eventually as the first executive director.

-Presented to an individual or organization for their quality, innovation and vision of program design, audience building and community involvement efforts.
-The award is named to honor William M. Dawson for the service he provided to the field of arts administration during his 14 years as director of the Association of Performing Arts Presenters, then called the Association of College, University and Community Arts Administrators (ACUCAA).
+The William Dawson Award for Programmatic Excellence is presented to an individual or organization for the quality, innovation and vision of program design, audience building and community involvement efforts.
+The award is named to honor William M. Dawson for the service he provided to the field of arts administration during his 14 years as Director of the Association of Performing Arts Presenters, then the Association of College, university and Community Arts Administrators (ACUCAA).